 Statement attributable to the Spokesperson for the Secretary-General - on the Central African Republic

-The Secretary-General recalls that attacks targeting United Nations peacekeepers may constitute war crimes under international law.
-He calls on the Central African authorities to spare no effort in identifying the perpetrators of this attack, so that they can be brought to justice swiftly.
+The Secretary-General emphasizes that attacks against United Nations peacekeepers may constitute a war crime.
+He calls on the Central African authorities to spare no effort in investigating and promptly holding accountable the perpetrators of this unacceptable attack.

-The Secretary-General reaffirms the solidarity of the United Nations with the people and Government of the Central African Republic.
+The Secretary-General reaffirms the solidarity and continued support of the United Nations to the Central African Republic.